CBT for Worry London

 If I attend during the day, won’t I feel worse when I go back to work?
 I’ll need to be able to concentrate back at the office.

-Sometimes, however, sessions can feel emotionally draining, especially if we are working on personal issues.
-And, when this is the case, it is a good idea to leave yourself some time to process the session and prepare yourself mentally before you return to work.
 Many of my clients find the walk back to their office sufficient time to regroup, but you might prefer to stop off at a nearby coffee shop to give yourself time to reflect and regroup before returning to work.
 It’s really a matter of personal preference.

 Do you have more general questions about CBT?